antistatique/capdrupal/README.markdown

 	set  :keep_releases,   5
 	after "deploy:update", "deploy:cleanup"

-Awesome, your configuration file is complete !
+Awesome, your configuration file is almost complete !
 From now and whenever you want to add a new stage, create an new file in `config/deploy/` with in :

 	# Stage name (same as your filename, for example stage1.rb)
 	set :stages,    "stage1"